SEARCH

 • BIRD: The bird’s tail is created with one 10″ piece of wire, shaped in a loop , and inserted into 2 holes at back of golf ball.

-TIP: Look at my buggies or images online to see where the legs and antennae are located on the various critters.
+Look at the images here or find images online to see where the legs and antennae are located on the various critters.

 Step 6